Second Chance

 Confused Expectations-The Search for Certitude

-The defeat of the Soviet Union was the consequence of a forty-year bipartisan effort than spanned nine presidencies.
-Complicating official perceptions and tempering public expectations at the end of the Cold War was the fact that the world America inherited as its ward was neither historically at ease nor truly at peace.
-Nevertheless, America's opportunity was greater than it was in 1945, though less clear.
+The defeat of the Soviet Union was the consequence of a forty-year bipartisan effort that spanned nine presidencies.
+Complicating official perceptions and tempering public expectations at the end of the Cold War was that the world America inherited as its ward was neither historically at ease nor truly at peace.
+Nevertheless, America's opportunity was greater than it was in 1945 but this was less clear.
 American power faced no threat and the Atlantic alliance was strong.
 Even more promising was America's politically cordial relationship with the developing European Union.
-The rise of Asia was perceived as a distant prospect, and the leading candidate for a major role was Japan, increasingly redefined as a "Western" democracy and a member of the trilateral club with America and Europe.
+The rise of Asia was perceived as a distant prospect.
+The leading candidate for a major role was Japan which was increasingly redefined as a "Western" democracy and a member of the trilateral club with America and Europe.

 But, the formerly imperial Soviet Union was experiencing soon to be violent pangs of national separation.
-China, in the early stages of an impressively prudent politically guided, social transformation, was still quietly savoring the success of its semi covert strategic collaboration with America in finally defeating the Soviet invasion of Afghanistan.
+China was in the early stages of an impressively prudent politically guided social transformation.
+She was still quietly savoring the success of her semi covert strategic collaboration with America in finally defeating the Soviet invasion of Afghanistan.
 This was followed by a deplorable American neglect of that country's future.
 The issue of nuclear proliferation gained new urgency.
-North Korea, suddenly bereft of Soviet protection, began to seek its own atomic weapons.
+North Korea, suddenly bereft of Soviet protection and began to seek its own atomic weapons.
 India's defiance of nonproliferation was more suspect, Israel's surreptitious acquisition was hardly a secret, and South Africa's efforts were being closely scrutinized.
 Iran, Syria, and others were strategically adrift because of the loss of Soviet military and political support for their hostility toward Israel.
 Lastly, the Third World lost the political and economic advantage of being a Nonaligned block and socioeconomic trouble was brewing among its politically awakened populations.

 (and the Pitfall of Conventional Imagination)